influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 different retention policy with `-rp`) must be stored in different directories.
 If a single backup directory stores several different incremental backups, a restore only restores the most recent incremental backup.
+This issue will be fixed in the next point release.

 ##### Examples
 <br>